Can Leadership Skills Be Taught

 This compressed model builds momentum.
 Repeat the sprint, shifting focus areas each quarter until the development objectives become habitual.

-International moves are powerful because they force leaders into ambiguity where judgment, cultural intelligence, and relationship skills are tested.
+International moves are powerful because they force leaders into ambiguity where judgement, cultural intelligence, and relationship skills are tested.
 With planning and coaching, those assignments become accelerants for leadership identity change.

 Organizational Levers: How Employers Should Structure Development

-• Use integrated programs: combine assessments, coaching, and on-the-job assignments.
+Use integrated programmes: combine assessments, coaching, and on-the-job assignments.

-When organizations align structure and incentives, individual learning transforms into organizational capability.
+When organisations align structure and incentives, individual learning transforms into organisational capability.

 Conclusion

-If you’re ready to build a personalized roadmap that ties your leadership development to concrete career milestones and international opportunities, book a free discovery call to get a tailored plan and the support to execute it: book a free discovery call.
+If you’re ready to build a personalised roadmap that ties your leadership development to concrete career milestones and international opportunities, book a free discovery call to get a tailored plan and the support to execute it.